dfelinto/blender-manual/manual/modeling/geometry_nodes/mesh_primitives/cone.rst

 Fill Type
    How the circles at the top and bottom are filled with faces when their radius is larger than zero.

-   None
-      Do not fill the circles.
+   :None: Do not fill the circles.

-   N-Gon
-      Fill the circles with a single face.
+   :N-Gon: Fill the circles with a single face.

-   Triangles
-      Fill the circles with triangles connected to a new vertex on the Z axis.
+   :Triangles: Fill the circles with triangles connected to a new vertex on the Z axis.

 Outputs